 To enter an appearance in the suit, you will need to file document called a “Memorandum of Appearance” in the relevant Court the suit was commenced in.

 Thereafter and within 21 days from the date the Writ of Summons and Statement of Claim was served on you (assuming they were served together), you will need to file and serve a Defence.
 This is a document that responds to the allegations in the Statement of Claim.

 Assuming that the Statement of Claim is served on you only after you enter an appearance, then you will need to file your Defence within 14 days.
 And if you have a counter-claim then you should file a Defence and Counter-Claim instead.

 In any event, unless you are familiar with legal proceedings and/or intend to defend the suit yourself, you should make an appointment with a lawyer.
 Your lawyer would be able to give you some advice on the prospects for defending the case and will almost always be the one who will assist to file the said documents above.

 Why Consulting A Civil Lawyer May Be Beneficial For You

 As discussed here, it is prudent to consult a lawyer in advance if you believe that a suit is may be pending or being threatened against you (a clear example is when you receive a letter of demand issued by a lawyer) as it helps to be prepared.

-After all, your lawyer will need time to understand your case so that he can formulate a strategy and defence for you, and it will not be beneficial for you to ask your lawyer to take instructions from you on an urgent basis in which key information might be missed out.
+After all, your lawyer will need time to understand your case so that he can formulate a strategy and defence for you.
+To add, it will not be beneficial for you to ask your writ of summons lawyer to take instructions from you on an urgent basis in which key information might be missed out.